elinelk/ComputerVisionLabTrento/README.md

 pip install -r requirements.txt
 ```
 ## imageStiching
 File to stich the 2 rectified images in the pictures folder together.
+Need to change the filepath of the pictures to match you own file system.

 ## Calibration folder
 The different attempts to calibrate the cameras that were unsuccessfull